neuefische/web-exercises/recipes/next/files/README.md

 ### CodeSandbox

 Select the "Browser" tab to view this project.
+If this project contains tests, select the "Tests" tab to check your progress.

 > 💡 Please note that Next.js support on CodeSandbox is not great.